hmtabernero/StePar/README.md

 	$ make -f Makefile.fake clean
 	$ make -f Makefile.fake

-	If it compiled you are good to go.
+If it compiled you are good to go:

-	cp MOOGnointro ..
+	$ cp MOOGnointro ..

 If you have cloned the repo you will have a folder structure already set up.
 However, I think it is important to know the folders: